top of page

 This will be our 'Farewell Tour'.
 We find it very fitting that the very last tour we will ever conduct, will end in Edinburgh, Scotland where it all began almost 30 years ago!

-Join us for this magical journey where we will celebrate an early Christmas Day in a wee 5 Star Luxury Hotel in the heart of Edinburgh.
-We will take over the entire hotel for the last 3 days of the tour.
+Join us for this magical journey where we will celebrate an early Christmas Day in a a Traditional Scottish Country House Hotel located near Peebles and Edinburgh in the Scottish Borders.
+We will take over the entire hotel for our 3 Day Christmas Celebration.

-Tour includes: Winchester Christmas Market, Bath Christmas Market, Cardiff Christmas Market, Cardiff Castle, Bristol Christmas Market, Many Lovely Cotswolds Villages, Mother Shipton's Caves, Harrogate, Sudely Castle, Birmingham Frankfurt Christmas Market, Attingham Park Christmas, Langollen Steam Railway Santa and the North Pole Train Excursion, the Polar Express Train Excursion, Harrogate Christmas Market, Walled City of York, Castle Howard Christmas, Newcastle-upon-Tyne Christmas Market, Heatherslaw Light Railway Santa Train, Vintage Routemaster Afternoon Tea in Edinburgh, Edinburgh Christmas Markets and Castle of Light at Edinburgh Castle.
+Tour includes: Winchester Christmas Market, Bath Christmas Market, Cardiff Christmas Market, Cardiff Castle, Bristol Christmas Market, Many Lovely Cotswolds Villages, Mother Shipton's Caves, Harrogate, Sudely Castle, Birmingham Frankfurt Christmas Market, the Polar Express Train Excursion, Harrogate Christmas Market, Walled City of York, Castle Howard Christmas, Newcastle-upon-Tyne Christmas Market, Heatherslaw Light Railway Santa Train, Vintage Routemaster Afternoon Tea in Edinburgh, Edinburgh Christmas Markets and Castle of Light at Edinburgh Castle.

-As this tour is still almost 3 years away, there will most likely be changes here and there with some additions and deletions.
+As this tour is still 2 years away, so there will most likely be changes here and there with some additions and deletions.
 The theme, itinerary and the overall feel of the tour will stay the same.

 Intimate small group tour limited to just 14 people.
 This tour includes 17 nights luxury hotel, small family hotel, guesthouse and boutique accommodation.
 We try to show as many different types of accommodation as possible on each tour.
 Includes all meals as listed in the itinerary, all activities, sightseeing and entrance fees as listed in itinerary, all taxes, fees and service charges.
 Guided minibus travel with luggage handling.